 - 2 1-inch thick steaks of choice (ribeye, strip, sirloin, etc.), about 1 1/2 pounds

 - 4 sprigs fresh rosemary, broken in half

 - 2 teaspoons crushed red pepper flake

 - 1 teaspoon ground black pepper

 - 2 teaspoons Kosher salt

 - Marinate the steaks: Add the steaks to an airtight container or baking dish.
-Top with the olive oil, garlic, fresh rosemary sprigs, dried oregano, crushed red pepper flake, & ground black pepper.
+Top with the olive oil, lemon zest, garlic, fresh rosemary sprigs, dried oregano, crushed red pepper flake, & ground black pepper.
 (Do not season the steaks with salt at this point!)
 Rub the herbs & spices into all surfaces of the steaks.
 Cover and transfer to the refrigerator.
 Marinate for at least 12 hours or up to 2 days.